LBL-VPN is switching to MFA -- see more details here: https://go.lbl.gov/MFAVPN

 Where can I get Cyber Security information about the LBL-VPN?

-Additional details about the LBL-VPN, including the subnets, use cases, and pros and cons are at VPN Cyber Security Information
+Additional details about the LBL-VPN, including the subnets, use cases, and pros and cons are at Berkeley Lab VPN Information

 Additional VPN resources: